 How many devices can be connected to ExpressVPN?

 With a single subscription, you can connect to ExpressVPN on 5 devices.
-You can install it on more than that, but once you exceed the cap, some devices won’t connect.
+You can install the client app on more than 5 devices, but if you exceed the number of the allowed connections, some devices simply won’t connect to the VPN.